PS4 “Checking System Storage Status” Issues | Fixed by Experts

-On the other hand, there are some users have serious troubles with this message; such as:
+On the other hand, there are some users who have serious troubles with this message and can’t skip that on-screen message.

-- The PS4 is stuck on that message and the progress bar never moves on.
+- The PS4 is stuck on the “Checking the system storage status” message and the progress bar never moves on, or it might move a little until 24% or 25% then freezes.

-- That message appears every time the PS4 is turned on, then it performs normally, and there seems no serious issue with the PS4 system.
+- That message appears every time the PS4 is turned on, then the PS4 system loads normally without any noticeable issue..

 Why Does PS4 Checks for System Storage Status?

 The PS4 system automatically checks for system storage status when something unusual happens to the PS4 internal hard drive.
-Therefore, the PS4 system has to check the storage status to make sure that everything is on the right track.
+Therefore, the PS4 system has to check the storage status to ensure everything is on the right track.

-Additionally, the PS4 checks for the system storage status when there’s an error occurred in the hard drive or the PS4 can’t properly connect to it for some reason.
+Additionally, the PS4 checks for the system storage status when there’s an error occurring in the hard drive or the PS4 can’t properly connect to it for some reason.
+It may happen when your PS4 fell on the ground from a high place, or you opened up the PS4 cover to clean the inside of it and you messed with some cables.

-In most cases, when that error is on a low-level (i.e. logical/system-file related) the PS4 system can easily fix it itself without the need of any additional interference from anyone.
-But sometimes that error is serious that you need to reinstall PS4 system software from scratch.
+In most cases, when that error is on a low-level (i.e. logical/system-file related) the PS4 system can easily fix it itself without the need for any additional interference from anyone.
+But sometimes that error is serious that you need to reinstall the PS4 system software from scratch.

 Causes of Hardware-Related Errors